s2t2/cfa-fellowship-slco-residency-2016/data-exploration/vine/DICTIONARY.md

 This document describes data posted as part of the Victim Information and Notification Everyday (VINE) system.

-> NOTE: The files contain hearing information for all courts statewide.

 ## `Case`

 attribute | description